-&lt;sup>20 Substitution may affect system capability.
+&lt;sup>14 Substitution may affect system capability.
 National Grid will assess whether a potential substitution would result in an increased risk of a constraint on the network.

-- 70. The supply and demand scenarios used for the analysis will be consistent with the Transmission Planning Code. - 71.
-The analysis shall primarily be undertaken at the peak 1 in 20 demand level supplemented by analysis for different demand conditions derived from the average load duration curve and be undertaken for a number of gas years starting with the proposed gas year for release of the Incremental Obligated Entry Capacity.
+72. The analysis shall primarily be undertaken at the peak 1 in 20 demand level supplemented by analysis for different demand conditions derived from the average load duration curve and be undertaken for a number of gas years starting with the proposed gas year for release of the Incremental Obligated Entry Capacity.